arthurmolina/fluxbit_view_components/docs/04_Typography/Heading.md

 title: Fluxbit::HeadingComponent or fx_heading
 ---

-The **Fluxbit::HeadingComponent** is a customizable heading component that extends **Fluxbit::Component**.
+The `Fluxbit::HeadingComponent` is a customizable heading component that extends `Fluxbit::Component`.
 It provides a straightforward way to generate heading elements (`<h1>` through `<h6>`) with configurable sizes, letter spacing, and line heights.
 Additional HTML attributes can be passed to further control the component’s behavior and styling.

-To start using the heading you can you the default way to call the component:
+To start using the heading you can use the default way to call the component:

 ```html
 &lt;%= render Fluxbit::HeadingComponent.new(size: 2, spacing: :wider, line_height: :relaxed) do %&gt;